-To put forward the proposals for Kirklees Council's initial actions to tackle the inequalities that the coronavirus pandemic has cast a significant light upon.
-The proposals include establishing a member-led Inequalities Commission supported by initial actions to address immediate priorities.
+To share the proposals for the ways in which Kirklees Council will tackle the inequalities that the coronavirus pandemic has cast a significant light upon.
+A member-led Inequalities Commission is proposed for Council endorsement, following consideration at Cabinet on 20 October.
+Initial priority actions that Cabinet will have considered are also shared for information.

 Key Decision - Is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more electoral wards?
 Yes Spending likely to exceed £250k Key Decision - Is it in the Council's Forward Plan (key decisions and private reports)?
 Key Decision - Yes The Decision - Is it eligible for call in by Scrutiny?
 Yes Date signed off by Strategic Director & name Rachel Spencer-Henshall, Strategic Director for Corporate Strategy, Commissioning and Public Health: 12 October 2020 Is it also signed off by the Service Director for Finance?
-Eamonn Croston, Service Director - Finance: 7 October 2020 Is it also signed off by the Service Director for Legal Governance and Commissioning?
-Julie Muscroft, Service Director - Legal, Governance and Commissioning: 8 October 2020 Cabinet member portfolio Leader of the Council
+Eamonn Croston, Service Director - Is it also signed off by the Service Director for Legal Governance and Commissioning?
+Finance: 7 October 2020 Julie Muscroft, Service Director - Legal, Governance and Commissioning: 8 October 2020 Cabinet member portfolio Leader of the Council